cuga-rajal/opensim_apple_arm64/README.md

 v1.0 / 17 November 2022

-Instructions and files are provided to support running Opensimulator server software (http://opensimulator.org) fully native on an Apple computer with an M1/M2 "Apple Silicon" chip.
+This project provides instructions and files to run Opensimulator server software (http://opensimulator.org) fully native on an Apple computer with an M1/M2 aka Apple Silicon chip.

 This package was tested and developed on a Macbook Pro 14" M1 Pro, macOS 12.6.1 Monterey only.
 It has not been tested on Big Sur (macOS 11) or Ventura (macOS 13).